jessicarush/react-notes/context.md

 To define a context we'll need to create a new file.

-**Tip:** Create a new directory called *contexts*, then create a javascript file in that directory for each content.
+**Tip:** Create a new directory called *contexts*, then create a javascript file in that directory for each context.
 For example: `ThemeContext.js`.

 In this new file: